nhoeger/gobgpsrx/README.md

 ### Install
-To Install on Localhost: Replace /root/... path in bgpsec.go with paths on localhosts Install binaries into $GOPATH/bin.
+To Install on Localhost: Replace /root/... path in bgpsec.go with paths on localhosts.

+Install binaries into $GOPATH/bin.
 Simply use 'install' instead of 'build' in commands
 ```
 go install ./...